 - The early childhood major and license prepare candidates to work with typically developing and included children for grades PK-3. - The middle childhood major offers a choice of four different areas of emphasis leading to licensure: language arts, science, social studies and mathematics for grades 4-9.
 The middle childhood major chooses two areas of emphasis in addition to a minor area of study. - The intervention specialist major chooses one area of focus: early childhood intervention specialist or mild/moderate intervention specialist.
 The early childhood intervention specialist teaching license is valid for teaching learners with mild/moderate/intensive education needs from ages 3 through 8 and prekindergarten through grade three.
-The mild/moderate intervention specialist teaching license is valid for teaching learners with mild/moderate education needs from ages 5 through 21 and kindergarten through grade 12. - The adolescence to young adult minor, when taken with an appropriate major, offers programs leading to licensure in the following areas: earth

-- science (geology major); physical science (chemistry or physics major); life science (biology major); integrated mathematics (mathematics major); integrated language arts (English literature or writing major); and integrated social studies (history, political science, or American studies major). - The multiage minor, when taken with an appropriate major, leads to licensure in the following areas: French, German, Japanese, Spanish, music, health, physical education and visual arts.
+The mild/moderate intervention specialist teaching license is valid for teaching learners with mild/moderate education needs from ages 5 through 21 and kindergarten through grade 12. - The Minor in Multiage and Adolescence to Young Adult Education focuses on both multiage and adolescence to young adult.
+The adolescence to young adult emphasis of this minor, when taken with an appropriate major, offers programs leading to licensure in the following areas: earth science (geology major); physical science (chemistry or physics major); life science (biology major); integrated mathematics (mathematics major); integrated language arts (English literature or writing major); and integrated social studies (history, political science, or American studies major).
+The multiage emphasis of this minor, when taken with an appropriate major, leads to licensure in the following areas: French, German, Japanese, Spanish, music, health, physical education and visual arts.